AshleighMacdonald/roGFP_data_analysis/README.md

 # roGFP_data_analysis
-This is an example R script which was used to analyse data collected from bacteria whih had been transformed with reduction-oxidation sensitive GFP (roGFP). roGFP was used to monitor the intracellular redox state of bacterial gene deletion mutants to different concentrations of a treatment (which is hydrogen peroxide in this example script).
+This is an example R script which was used to analyse data collected from bacteria which had been transformed with reduction-oxidation sensitive GFP (roGFP). roGFP was used to monitor the intracellular redox state of bacterial gene deletion mutants to different concentrations of a treatment (which is hydrogen peroxide in this example script).
 This was completed to assess the roles of genes in response to the treatment.